Eschatologue/CM_wiki/docs/equipment/consumeables/potion.md

 ### Potion of Resistance

-*Potion, Varies*
+*Potion, Varies, M-*

-When you drink this potion, you gain Resistance to a specific damage type for 1 hour.
+Multiple variations of this item exist.
+When you drink this potion, you gain Resistance to a specific damage type for 1 hour, defined in the Resistance column of Potion of Resistance table.
 The potion's liquid varies depending on the damage type:

+##### Potion of Resistance

 | Potion of Resistance (Damage Type) | Rarity | Resistance | Description |
 |---|---|---|---|